 So I attached everything, turned it all on, set everything to the right levels, aaaaand….
 It turns out my voltage meter itself is reading incorrectly!
-It’s incredibly non-linear too – the amount it’s off by varies up & down over the whole gauge, sometimes off by 0.2V and sometimes off by 4.5V, in a very up-and-down polynomial curve not a simple offset or gradient.
-Something way too varied for me to simplify to a simple thing I could keep in the back of my head – in fact the only consistent thing is that it’s always under by at least 0.2V.
+It’s incredibly non-linear too – the amount it’s off by varies up & down over the whole gauge, sometimes off by 0.2V and sometimes off by 4.5V, in a very random up-and-down polynomial curve not a simple offset or gradient.
+Something way too varied for me to simplify to a thing I could keep in the back of my head – in fact the only consistent thing is that it’s always under by a minimum of at least 0.2V.
 The good news though is that what the gauge currently displays as around “13.2V” is actually around 14V, so I now know this is pretty much the sole reason why it’s reading low.
 I took a whole bunch of photos of the needle at different points for future reference – I won’t bore you by sharing all of them but here’s two showing how much it varies.

 So, where to from here?
 Well since the error amount varies so much up & down over the gauge’s range, it isn’t really possible to disassemble & recalibrate this part – at least not for this kind of error.
 The best I could hope for would still give an incorrect reading 90% of the time.
 DMCh sells New Old Stock Voltage/Temperature Gauges, but there’s a good chance a replacement would also have calibration problems in a similar-but-different way, and I’m not sure this is worth $200AUD for that slight chance of improvement.
 So, I think I’ll just have to live with it.